All of the images and content of on this site are copyrighted of course.

 Copy or reproduction of part or all of the contents in any form is prohibited unless for personal use.
 None of the content of this web site may be copied or otherwise incorporated into or stored in any other web site, electronic retrieval system, publication or other work in any form (whether hard copy, electronic or other) without express permission.
 For the avoidance of doubt, framing of this site or any part of it is not permitted without express permission.

-You agree not to adapt, alter or create a derivative work from any of the material contained in this site or use it for any other purpose other than for your personal non-commercial use, and any such use does not alter the monetry value of the original work, nor to pass it off as your own work in any form.
+You agree not to adapt or alter any of the material contained in this site or use it for any other purpose other than for your personal non-commercial use, and any such use does not alter the monetry value of the original work, nor to pass it off as your own work in any form.

 All information provided on this web site is provided 'as is' with all faults without warranty of any kind, either expressed or implied.
 Sacredart Murals (which includes its agents, affiliates, and contractors and their employees) will accept no responsibility for any direct, indirect, or consequential loss or damage of whatever nature arising in any way out of the use of, or inability to use this site including but not limited to any failure of performance, error, omission, defect, delay in operation of transmission, data non-delivery or mis-delivery, line failure, any delays, inaccuracies, mistakes, omissions, interruptions, deletion of files, errors, defects, computer virus, theft or unauthorised access, breach of contract, tortious behaviour, negligence.